lunaris/lunaris.github.io/cv.md

 * Taught a course to first-year students in Advanced Functional Programming using Haskell

+* Nominated by students for an academic choice award for the quality of teaching in the course

 **Software engineer, Thomson Reuters Corporation, London**
 <small>*July 2014--January 2015*</small>